 photo by Nickleen Faucher

-Olive Oil - smoothing, soothing, moisturizing, and it wont clog your pores, olive oil contains more than 230 bioavailable antioxidents and has been a staple in soapmaking for centuries
+Olive Oil - soothing, moisturizing, and it wont clog your pores, olive oil contains more than 230 bioavailable antioxidents and has been a staple in soapmaking for centuries

 Coconut Oil - emollient, moisturizing, conditioning, easily absorbed skin protectant